zjunlp/DeepKE/example/llm/README.md

   - [Prompts](#prompts)
   - [In-context Learning](#in-context-learning)
   - [Data Generation via LLMs](#data-generation-via-llms)

+Part of the code in this project comes from [Promptify](https://github.com/promptslab/Promptify).
+Thank you very much for the Promptify team.

-# NER EE and RTE with Large Language Models
+# NER, EE and RTE with Large Language Models

 ## Requirements Datasets and Configuration
 - Requirements